-Soundly defeated in her attempts, Mademoiselle Chanel did not tire in her quest to overthrow the Wertheimers and the Les Parfums Chanel venture.
-As Tilar J. Mazzeo would document in her book, The Secret of Chanel No. 5, upon relocating to Switzerland after a brush with the law thanks to her Nazi ties, Ms. Chanel “publicly declaimed [the] poor quality [of Chanel No. 5] and created a competing line under the name Mademoiselle Chanel.”
+While she may have been soundly defeated in her attempts to gain majority ownership of the fragrance venture, Mademoiselle Chanel did not tire in her quest to overthrow the Wertheimers and the Les Parfums Chanel venture.
+As Tilar J. Mazzeo would document in her book, The Secret of Chanel No. 5, upon relocating to Switzerland after a brush with the law thanks to her Nazi ties, Ms. Chanel “publicly declaimed [the] poor quality [of Chanel No. 5].”

 “It is monstrous,” she said of the Wertheimers’ Chanel No. 5.
 “They produced it in Hoboken!,” she cried.

-More than merely kicking up a fuss, though, she initiated legal proceedings yet again, this time filing a lawsuit in a French court, accusing the Wertheimers and Les Parfums Chanel of manufacturing and marketing subpar fragrances in violation of the terms of their initial agreement and demanded that she be granted full control of the venture that bore her name.
+Ms. Chanel was not all talk, though; she coupled such publicly-facing exclamations with the creation of a competing fragrance line, one that bore the name Mademoiselle Chanel.
+And more than merely kicking up a fuss, she initiated legal proceedings yet again, this time filing a lawsuit in a French court, accusing the Wertheimers and Les Parfums Chanel of manufacturing and marketing subpar fragrances in violation of the terms of their initial agreement.
+As such, she demanded that she be granted full control of the venture.

-The Wertheimers – who notoriously took steps to avoid the spotlight, including the press that was sure to result from public litigation – agreed to quietly settle the matter with Ms. Chanel.
+The Wertheimers – who notoriously took steps to avoid the spotlight, including the press that was sure to come in connection with any public litigation – agreed to quietly settle the matter with Ms. Chanel.
 In accordance with a new deal, Mademoiselle Chanel agreed to relinquished “all rights to her business, and her name,” including her 10 percent ownership in Les Parfums Chanel, to the Wertheimers, whose grandsons, Alain and Gérard, currently hold all ownership rights in the house.

-In exchange, Ms. Chanel was granted, per Mazzeo, “a hefty annual income and the promise that [Pierre Wertheimer, who brokered the deal] would pay for anything she wanted — forever.”
+In exchange, she was granted, per Mazzeo, “a hefty annual income and the promise that [Pierre Wertheimer, who brokered the deal] would pay for anything she wanted — forever.”